 include the intersection of gender issues and immigration.

-Sriyani Tidball, on the faculty of the College of Journalism and Mass Communication at UNL.
+Sriyani Tidball, is on the faculty of the College of Journalism and Mass Communication at UNL.
 Thirty years ago, she and her husband

-founded Community Concern Society in Sri Lanka that empowers marginalized adults and children.
+founded the NGO, Community Concern in Sri Lanka that empowers marginalized adults and children.
 Her work included running an orphanage,

-with over 2000 children, and running a school for beach dropouts.
+working with over 2000 children, and running a school for beach dropouts.
 During the past 17 years she has actively worked in the area

 of human trafficking, and nine years ago opened a shelter for victims of abuse and trafficking.
 She has been recognized as a leader in

 the field of human trafficking and represented Sri Lanka at two leading international conferences on trafficking (UN GIFT conference in

 India, 2007, and UN GIFT conference in Vienna, 2008).
 She received the Martin Luther King Award for Nebraska 2010 and the Church Women

 United Inc. UN Office, Human Rights Award 2011 for leadership service as a mentor and social activist in human rights.
 She is also the

 faculty adviser for NUSAMS (Nebraska University Students Against Modern-day Slavery), an active student group on the UNL campus.